 It is also helping the Eden Project – an educational charity building connections with each other and the living world, exploring how we can work together towards a better future.
 Barton Grange looks forward to sharing its sustainability achievements with the wider community.

 “I’m delighted that The Barton Grange Group has decided to commit to sustainable action.
 It is an exciting time for The Group.
 It has a variety of business ventures in which it can embed sustainable practice, and consumers will be pleased to find out about the commitments to fighting climate change.
 The Group has a complex path ahead, but one full of opportunity, and I commend the team for taking a responsible and forward-thinking approach to its carbon emissions.”

-As well as The Barton Grange Group’s commitment to continuously reduce its carbon footprint, the Group has made a number of other sustainable pledges.
-The Group has protected an acre of endangered rainforest in Peru through a collaboration with the conservation charity Cool Earth.
+The group has made a number of other sustainable pledges.
 It has also committed to spreading sustainability awareness throughout its network of stakeholders and employees.
 Barton Grange’s Flower Bowl has been built with sustainability in mind, including a green roof to help embed nature into the site.